ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Chart 100: MBC Sightings per Total Trip Reports, 1992-2009

-The unadjusted totals of Mulberry Wings reported per year in the state each year are not very large; they vary from a high of 263 in 1999 to a low of 27 in 2000.
+The unadjusted totals of Mulberry Wings reported per year in the state 1992-2013 are not very large; they vary from a high of 263 in 1999 to a low of 27 in 2000, averaging about 100-150 in 2011-2013.

 State Distribution and Locations

-Map 100: MBC Sightings by Town, 1992-2009
+Map 100: BOM-MBC Sightings by Town, 1992-2013

-Mulberry Wing is apparently not found on Cape Cod, Martha’s Vineyard or Nantucket.
-Neither MBC nor the Atlas have any records.
+Cape Cod, Martha’s Vineyard and Nantucket: Mulberry Wing still has not been found in these areas.
+Neither BOM-MBC nor the Atlas have any records.
 Mello and Hansen (2004) do not list it for Cape Cod, and Pelikan (2002) does not list it for the Vineyard.
 It is not reported on the NABA Counts for these areas.
-Middleboro is currently the furthest south the species has been consistently reported, although there is a report of one on the Bristol NABA count in 2000.
-In general the Atlas found Mulberry Wing "apparently absent from much of southeastern Massachusetts," and MBC records confirm this assessment.

-Although there are now records from more locations in central Massachusetts and west of the Connecticut River, the largest unadjusted numbers of Mulberry Wings still come from eastern Massachusetts and the Connecticut River valley.
-The species’ flight coincides with the NABA Counts.
-It has been reported most consistently and in the largest numbers from the Blackstone Valley, Concord, Foxboro, and Northampton NABA Counts.
-It has been reported regularly, but in usually smaller numbers, from the Central and Southern Berkshire Counts.
-For example, the Blackstone Valley count found Mulberry Wings every year since 2001, and in double digits (15-39) 2005-2008; and the long-running Concord count has found Mulberry Wings every year but one (2007) since 1991, with a maximum of 60 on 7/10/1999.
+Central Massachusetts: There are now many Mulberry Wing records from this region.
+The species’ flight coincides with the NABA Counts, and it has been reported most consistently and in the largest numbers from the Blackstone Corridor, Concord, Foxboro, and Northampton NABA Counts.
+For example, the Blackstone Corridor count found Mulberry Wings every year 2001 through 2013, in double digits (15-39) most years.
+The long-running Concord count found Mulberry Wings every year but one (2007) 1991 through 2013; 17 were found in 2013, some of which were in neighboring towns such as Acton.

 NOTE TO COLLECTORS: MULBERRY WING IS A REGIONALLY UNCOMMON, SPECIALIZED, AND POSSIBLY DECLINING SPECIES IN MASSACHUSETTS.
 IT SHOULD NOT BE COLLECTED EXCEPT FOR SCIENTIFIC RESEARCH UNDER THE AUSPICES OF AN EDUCATIONAL OR SCIENTIFIC INSTITUTION.